MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 ### Scheduled tasks

-Like other items in Windows, you want to be sure an item is not needed before considering for disablement.
+Like other items in Windows, ensure that an item is not needed before you consider disabling it.

 The following list of tasks are those that perform optimizations or data collections on computers that maintain their state across reboots.
 When a VDI VM task reboots and discards all changes since last boot, optimizations intended for physical computers are not helpful.

 You can get all of the current scheduled tasks, including descriptions, with the following PowerShell code:

-Get-ScheduledTask \| Select-Object -Property TaskPath,TaskName,State,Description
-\|Export-CSV -Path C:\\Temp\\W10_1803_SchTasks.csv -NoTypeInformation
+`Get-ScheduledTask \| Select-Object -Property TaskPath,TaskName,State,Description \|Export-CSV -Path C:\\Temp\\W10_1803_SchTasks.csv -NoTypeInformation`

 NOTE: